ARM-software/psa-api/doc/attestation/overview/intro.rst

 The interface described in this document is a PSA Certified API, that provides a verifiable report of the state of the platform.
 The platform attestation service is provided by the :term:`Platform Root of Trust` and is described in :cite-title:`PSM`.

-The format of the attestation report that is produced by the |API| is specified in :cite-title:`PSATOKEN`.
+The format of the attestation report that is produced by the |API| is specified in :rfc-title:`9783`.

 This document includes: